udacity/cd14706-Azure-AgenticAI-C3-Classroom/lesson-3-implementing-agent-state-management-with-python/demo/README.md

 ### Best Practices Demonstrated
 - **Separation of Concerns**: Clear separation between state management, tool execution, and response generation
+- **Proper Transition Tracking**: Always use `transition_to()` or `advance()` - never direct phase assignment
+- **Explicit Triggers**: Every state transition has a descriptive trigger for debugging (no generic "auto_advance")
-- **Error Handling**: Robust error handling at each state transition
+- **Error Handling**: Robust error handling at each state transition with explicit error triggers
 - **Progress Monitoring**: Real-time visibility into agent progress and issues
 - **Extensibility**: Easy to add new states and transitions
+- **Complete Audit Trail**: Full history of state transitions with descriptive triggers for debugging and analysis
+- **In-Session State Management**: Stateful processing within a session without persistent storage
+- **Summary Logging**: Concise output with essential workflow information and transition history

 ## Code Structure